 The UTS Tech Lab team developed a robotic system that enters the sewer through a 600mm diameter manhole, then expands to either the 1.5 or 2.5m diameter of the pipe, allowing for safe, remote inspection in confined spaces.

-The robots are equipped with laser sensing and profiling technologies that identify corrosion levels and other defects in concrete sewer pipes.
-Collection of this data, along with the application of machine learning, allows Sydney Water to make timely decisions about renewal methods, saving costs and preventing harm to the economy, health and environment.
+The robots are equipped with laser sensing and profiling technologies that detect parameters for pipe performance, such as wall thickness, and identify corrosion levels and other weaknesses.
+Collection of this data, along with the application of machine learning, enables Sydney Water to predict pipe failure and make timely, targeted and cost-effective decisions about renewal methods.

-Information gathered by the robots can reduce out-of-service times and the excavation work that inconveniences road users.
+The use of robotic tools will allow Sydney Water to reduce renewal costs by about 20% and limit out-of-service time and excavation work.
 It can also extend pipe life by pinpointing faults before they become problems.

 The work of the iPipes team has been recognised with a National Research Innovation Award presented at the Australian Water Association’s 2020 Australian Water Awards.

 UTS Tech Lab is also collaborating with universities and industry to develop world-first robots that will monitor challenging ocean outfalls.